-A company called Respira are looking for participants aged 18-60 to take part in a study with the University of Reading to test its prototype device called Benetalk.
+A company called BeneTalk are looking for participants aged 18-60 to take part in a study with the University of Reading to test its app for people who stammer.

 Background and purpose